fdocr/udl-server/README.md

 ## Performance & Roadmap

 The project was originally written using [Ruby](https://www.ruby-lang.org/en/) & [Sinatra](https://sinatrarb.com/).
 It was a joy to write and worked perfectly fine, but I always wanted this "pivot request" to be as instantaneous as possible.
-It was doing `~40 ms` response times for `P99` (on less than 1 rpm but consistent daily traffic).
+It was doing `~40 ms` response times for `P99` on less than 1 rpm but supporting consistent daily traffic.

 The project is now ported to [Crystal](https://crystal-lang.org/) and [Kemal framework](https://kemalcr.com/).
 I'm now seeing response times drop to microseconds, which is very exciting!